apple-phi/EvilTwin/README.md

 the galaxy is none other than a version of herself from another dimension!
 Can she retrieve the stars before her evil twin escapes with them and restore balance to the universe?

-## Running the game
+## Installing requirements

-To download requirements run:
+To download the required PyPI packages, run:

 ```sh
 pip install -r requirements.txt
 ```

 from this directory.

+The game has been tested on Windows and MacOS with Python 3.10, but should also work with Python 3.9.

+## Running the game

 To play the game, run: